leppekja/IRS-990-DAFs/README.md

 - db.py uploads a batch file of Sponsors to a database, however, Django/PSQL does not maintain order of columns upon updating.
 If the model is changed, the .csv column order may have to be updated to.
 Have to check the table schema to be sure.
 - Data needs improved cleaning / database needs to account for these. irs_section_desc allows for 10 varchar, ein 46001406 included a city for this field.
 - Batch csv upload, when filling the donation table, cannot find all the sponsor ein for some reason.
 May have been deleted through data cleaning?
 223089640, for example.
+##### Website Design
+- Django Model in sponsor_detail seems to identify the organization name as organization.grantee_ein
+- Navigation bar does not collapse in for small screens; need to make mobile friendly
+- Implement summary queries for total amount recieved/given for organizations
+- Javascript for giving over the years charts not working
 ##### Solved
 - Only record 990 data - SOLVED
 - Schedule D endowment returning - SOLVED